ayansid2323/Movie-Recommendation-Model/README.md

     2. Batman Returns
     3. Batman: The Dark Knight Returns, Part 2
     ```

+## Upcoming Features
+- **FastAPI Implementation**: I am currently working on integrating FastAPI to enhance the performance and scalability of the recommendation system.
+Stay tuned for updates!

 ## Data
 The dataset used in this project is located in the `data/` directory and includes the following files: